-DVDs (7)by Listener Archive
+DVDs (7)by Chris Knox

 The Corporation (Madman) is a beautifully crafted two-hour-25-minute doco attempting to explain just what makes its title creature tick.
 And why the tick is more than likely that of a timebomb.
 Using talking heads (Naomi Klein, Michael Moore, Noam Chomsky and a whole raft of CEOs and other animals), archival footage and their own occasional constructs, the team of director Mark Achbar (who also made Manufacturing Consent), editor Jennifer Abbott and writer Joel Bakan have created a compelling case for their main premise that the corporation = the psychopath.